There’s nothing better than lighting up the grill on a summer's day, cooking up some good ol’ barbeque food for some

 You’ll always want to make sure to put out a charcoal grill completely before you go ahead and do anything else.
 First, close the lid on your charcoal grill, and then close all of the vents to cut off the air supply to the fire and smoke.

 If you dispose of the ash too quickly, you may start a bin fire.
 Therefore, leaving your used coals to cool off for 48 hours is advised.

 Disposing of Your Charcoal Ash

 Wrapping your loose ash inside aluminum foil is the best way to do this.
 Once it’s all wrapped up, you can simply throw it away inside a non-combustible container and close the lid .

 Then, all you have to do is put your garbage bin out as usual, and it’ll be picked up via your usual waste disposal method.

 “Allow coals and ash to cool for 48 hours, or pour water onto them and stir carefully to speed up the process.
 Do not attempt to dispose of them until they have fully cooled.”

 If you want to make the most out of your used charcoal and you’re looking to help out the environment on your way, recycling is the way to go.

 Repurposing Charcoal Ash

 There are a handful of methods you can follow to reuse your used charcoal briquettes, and surprisingly enough, you’re not only limited to using them in your garden!

-One of the most popular ways to reuse your grill ashes is to turn them into fertilizer.
+One of the most popular ways to reuse charcoal is to turn them into fertilizer.
 All you need is a garden and a bunch of hardwood charcoal that is untreated.

 Loose ash works so well as a fertilizer because it contains something called potash (Potassium Carbonate.)
 This provides your plants with nutrition, as well as increases the pH levels of your soil .